 As blood circulates through miles of arteries and veins, the red and white blood cells are left behind as the clear plasma “lymph” flows across the artery walls and enters into the minuscule space between the cells of the body.
 This interstitial fluid is monitored by the lymphatic system for bacteria, viruses, and germs … any type of pathogen that could potentially cause disease.

 There are approximately 400-500 lymph nodes arranged in clusters around the body, mostly in the underarms and abdomen.
 They contain white blood cells known as lymphocytes, mainly the B-cells and T-cells of the adaptive immune system.
 As dangerous pathogens are filtered into the lymph node, the lymphocytes react to the presence of antigens and start to create antibodies that flow through the lymphatic vessels and into the bloodstream.

 The interstitial fluid drains into the lymphatic vessels that flow upward, stopping off at the lymph nodes where it’s filtered and purified.
 The “clean” lymph is then returned to the circulatory system through the right or left subclavian vein above the heart

-Other parts of the body that support the lymphatic system are the tonsils, which trap contaminants from the air we breathe, the thymus gland where T-cells grow and mature, and the spleen that filters debris from the pathogens that were targeted and destroyed by the immune system.
+Other parts of the body that support immunity are the tonsils, which trap contaminants from the air we breathe, the thymus gland where T-cells grow and mature, and the spleen that filters the blood, eliminating debris from the pathogens that were destroyed by the white blood cells of the immune system.